 - Preheat your oven to 425F.

-- Divide the pie crust dough into two portions.
+Divide the pie crust dough into two portions.
 Set one aside, covered, for later.
-Roll the other into a 12 inch circle.
+Roll the other, between two pieces of wax paper, into a 12 inch circle.

 - Place the crust into a 9 inch pie pan.